erenuysaldev/erenuysaldev/README.md

 I am always eager to learn new technologies, collaborate on projects, and keep up with industry trends to advance my career. 🚀

-🔭 I’m currently working on an e-commerce project with ASP.NET MVC and SQL Server
+🔭 I’m currently working on a chat app

 🌱 I’m currently learning ASP.NET